Keep looking up!

 {CAPTION}

-The post Weekly news sheet 31 October 2021 appeared first on The Parish of Capel and Ockley.
+The post Weekly news sheet for Sunday 5 December 2021 appeared first on The Parish of Capel and Ockley.

-The post November remember and give thanks appeared first on The Parish of Capel and Ockley.
+The post December 2021 Issue 56 – Christmas blessings to all our readers appeared first on The Parish of Capel and Ockley.

 Dear Friends,